Alcoholism and the Effects of Alcohol

 Long-Term Effects of Alcoholism

-- Mouth–oral lesions run risk of becoming cancerous
+- Mouth–oral lesions run the risk of becoming cancerous

 - Stomach–excessive overflow of hydrochloric acid deteriorates the stomach lining and can cause hemorrhage and ulcerations (Alcoholic Gastritis can be fatal)